hayeah/ruby-bootcamp-mongoid/w01d01-explore-mongoid.md

 + What might cause X-Poll-Interval to change?
 + How do you get the second page of events?

-# Modelling Github Event (DIY)
+# Exploring events.json

+In future lessons we'll use Mongoid to model Github events data.

-Having seen the Event API, let's model it with Mongoid.
-Instead of using the live data, let's use [events.json](https://gist.github.com/hayeah/8970697/raw/dac2fabc176d9da0fe7dcde1ab4b61d908b74b23/events.json) so we all have the same data.
+But instead of using the live data, let's use [events.json](https://gist.github.com/hayeah/8970697/raw/dac2fabc176d9da0fe7dcde1ab4b61d908b74b23/events.json) I've saved so we all have the same data.
 Before we start modelling the data, it's useful to take a quick look at `events.json` to see what it's like.

 We'll use the `jq` command for our initial data exploration.